Deep learning based numerical approximation algorithms for stochastic partial differential equations

-For every sufficiently regular function $z\colon [0,T]\times \R^d \to \R$ and every $n \in \{1,2,\dots,N\}$ the function $\bV^{(z)}_n\colon\R^{\nu}\times\R^d\to\R$ in \eqref{eq:neural_network_Intro} describes a fully-connected feedforward deep neural network with $s+1$ layers (1 input layer with $d$ neurons, $s-1$ hidden layers with $d$ neurons each, and 1 output layer with 1 neuron) and multidimensional versions of the tangens hyperbolicus as activation functions (see \eqref{eq:logistic}).
+For every $n \in \{1,2,\dots,N\}$ , $\bV_n\colon\R^{\nu}\times\R^d\to\R$ describes a fully-connected feedforward deep neural network with $s+2$ layers (one input layer with $d$ neurons, $s$ hidden layers with $d$ neurons each, and one output layer with one neuron) and the hyperbolic tangent as activation function.